Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - It is covered by the proposal signature and duplicate-suppression identity.
 - It does not participate in core tx-set identity.
 - It does not lower the active validator quorum denominator.
+- It is shared extension diagnostics, not RNG-only material.
+Proposals may carry it when either `featureConsensusEntropy` or `featureExport` is active, and ingress validation must reject it only when both extensions are disabled.
 - It is intended to explain timing/degraded-network cases where commits, reveals, or sidecar hashes arrive late or asymmetrically.